Jim-Shaddix/Lab-Work/docs/3-Analysis/tdms_peak_analysis/README.md

 3. **Set_Peaks**: Scripts for finding peaks in a dataset.
 4. **Store_TDMS_Data**: Scripts for storing information from tdms files, in a modified format.
-5. **scrollsubplot**: Third party code that I downloaded from [here](asdf).
-This code is used to create large subplots.
-It generates subplots on a scrollable figure.
-(This is used instead of the `subplots` function, because the subplots function will automitcally fit all the graphs created onto a single window, and the graphs come out very small if you end up generating alot of them.)
 6. **figures**: Contains some interesting graphs that we generated.

 ## Things To Work On: ##